 Once upon a time, there was a little girl named Goldilocks.
 She went for a walk in the forest.
 She was enjoying her walk and wanted to listen to some tunes.
 Her Motorola Xoom tablet was too clunky to switch songs easily, she didn’t even bring her iPod nano because it only had one button that frustrated her but her iPhone was just right.
 It was pocket-sized and she could easily switch songs.
 After a while she realized she was lost and wanted to see where she was in the forest in relation to the nearest shelter.
-While her iPhone did have maps it was too small and she could not see her surroundings very well.
-Her Xoom was very luxurious to look at a map on but she could do with something a bit more hand-held for the walk.
+While her iPhone had maps, it was too small and she could not see her surroundings well.
+Her Xoom was very luxurious to look at a map on but she could do with something more hand-held for the walk.
 Her Samsung Galaxy Tab was just right for seeing where she was and for carrying.
 Following the directions on the Tab, she came upon a house and knocked, let herself in and settled down for a quick read.
 Reading on her iPhone hurt her eyes, and though she had an eBook reader it was still too small for a long comfortable read.
 There was a rather large newspaper sitting on the table but the headline was a day old.
 Her Xoom tablet was just right for reading the story she had recently started; a story about 3 bears.

-This modern, mobile fairy tale (she did have quite a few devices, didn’t she) posits that every use case and device has its own best scale or purpose.
+This modern, mobile fairy tale (she had quite a few devices, didn’t she) posits that every use case and device has its own best scale or purpose.
 Considering it more deeply, while it’s true that every mobile device has its own set of specifications, the industry is settling on some roughly standard sizes expected for various form factors and uses.
 Mobile phones have a roughly 4.0″ screen size and a 480 x 800 screen resolution.
-While these metrics in physical dimenions are definitely trending upward, to stay mobile these devices will need to be able to still fit within a pocket to fit in this device category and be unconsciously mobile (something you bring with you everywhere without thinking about it).
+While these metrics in physical dimensions are definitely trending upward, to stay mobile these devices will need to still fit within a pocket to fit in this device category and be unconsciously mobile (something you bring with you everywhere without thinking about it).
 Another category of device that is exploding is the tablet device form factor.
 This label is being placed on devices that are both in the 10″ range and the 7″ range, which are seen as roughly the standard sizes for these devices.
-This does beg the question, when the term tablet is used, does it mean a 7″ device or 10″ device?
+This begs the question, when the term tablet is used, does it mean a 7″ device or 10″ device?
 We could create or classify a third category of devices that may absorb the 7″ tablet and that would be eBook readers like the Amazon Kindle or the Barnes & Noble Nook.
-Both of these devices measure in at around the 6-7″ range.
+Both devices measure in at around the 6-7″ range.
 While this is just labeling and there are literally an unlimited number of device sizes across the spectrum between these standards, it demands the essential point, “What is the purpose for what we are using the device?”
-That intended purpose will infer the the sizes and ideal metrics.
+That intended purpose will infer the sizes and ideal metrics.

-Simply put, how a person interacts with the device for how long and in what specific situation has a direct bearing on the form and scale of the device to be built and used.
+How a person interacts with the device for how long and in what specific situation has a direct bearing on the form and scale of the device to be built and used.

 But what about the user experience and the software that runs on the device?
 There are many apps out there that can be used for comparison of ideal size to utility.
 Using this information, we can see that how a device is used can drive what size is needed.
-Here are a few touch-points with real world equivalents.
+Here are a few touches-points with real world equivalents.

 Book: Probably the best comparison between mobile devices and their physical equivalent would be the book or other printed text such as a magazine or newspaper.
 This is made obvious by the single-use name of ‘eBook reader’ with one classification of size device listed above.
 While the eBook reader is convenient and lower cost than a full tablet, the typical paperback book starts at an “A Format” measuring 4.33″ x 7.01″ in size (8.2″ diagonal), coming out larger than the typical eBook reader.
 The “A Format” is the smallest of the typical dimensions and it gets larger from there: “B Format” at 5.12″ x 7.8″, “C Format” at 5.32″ x 8.51″, “Octavo” at 9″ x 6″, and the “Quarto” at 12″ x 9.5″ which is a 15.3″ diagonal (paperback sizes, hardback sizes).
-This actually makes a tablet class device a more accurate representation of its physical book counterpart.
-In general, successful eBook readers are about the same size as their real world printed counterparts.
+This makes a tablet class device a more accurate representation of its physical book counterpart.
+Successful eBook readers are about the same size as their real-world printed counterparts.

 Camera: Yet another device that has been shrinking based on lifting constraints rather than an optimal viewing size.
 Moving from the earliest box camera and toward the modern viewfinder cameras the viewing area has been shrinking and making the device more portable.
 Removing the requirements to house a canister of film also allowed for a lot of bulk to be shed.
 Just in the most recent decade, more view space has been added to LCD screens without compromising the portability of the device.
-This screen at an average 3″ diagonal matches the pocket size device class very well and continues to meet the needs of portability of the device.
+This screen at an average 3″ diagonal matches the pocket size device class well and continues to meet the needs of portability of the device.
 It’s no wonder that so many users are clamoring to get better cameras on their smartphones.
-The average Android-powered handset and the slim model point and shoots by Sony or Canon are not that far apart in terms of pocketability.
+The average Android-powered handset and the slim model point and shoots by Sony or Canon are not that far apart in terms of pocket ability.

 A quick look at the iTunes store for top apps for both iPad and iPhone shows that games dominate the popular market right now.
-Honorable mention goes to other apps that are extensions of other media (Netflix, Pandora, Last.FM, Hulu), the iWork suite (Pages, Numbers, Keynote) and some social media extensions mostly for the pocket sized iPhone (Facebook, Twitter, Skype).
+Honorable mention goes to other apps that are extensions of other media (Netflix, Pandora, Last.FM, Hulu), the iWork suite (Pages, Numbers, Keynote) and some social media extensions mostly for the pocket-sized iPhone (Facebook, Twitter, Skype).
 Most of the non-game apps have an existing market on the desktop and are providing a continuation of service to the mobile device.
 They have taken user experience and the screen size into account in redesigning their experiences, but do not need to win solely on that at this point due to desktop use.
 Mobile games are in most cases solely available on the mobile device and have deeply considered screen size in most cases because they know where the app will be displayed and have built for that use case.
-This may also be why not many popular apps emulate physical objects (outside of Apple’s included Notes, Calendar, Calculator and other default apps).
-These apps are often limited by screens size and our expectations of use in the physical world.
+This may also be why few popular apps emulate physical objects (outside of Apple’s included Notes, Calendar, Calculator and other default apps).
+These apps are often limited by screens size and our expectations of users in the physical world.
 If the screen size matches our expectations of the real world parallel, we may see a popular app show up using skeuomorphic design but in either case accounting for screen size is crucial in developing for mobile.
 We believe at Float Learning that “mLearning is NOT eLearning courseware on a mobile device” and the best mobile experiences are customized for screen size.